GuiziBr/expenses/README.md

 ### App's objective
 Com o objetivo de ajudar no gerenciamento das despesas de um casal, esta aplicação mantém o cadastros das depesas que cada um realiza durante o mês e apresenta a relação de despesas cadastradas e seus valores juntamente com a diferença entre o total de cada, com sua própria visão.

 The goal of this application is helping in the expenses management of a couple.
-It keeps the expenses register that each one fills during the month and presents a dashboard of the registered expenses and it amounts
+It keeps the expenses register that each one fills during the month and presents a dashboard of the registered expenses, it's amounts and the difference between each total amount in his/her own view.

 A simple CRUD app backend built in nodejs + typescript with: